sumiya11/Groebner.jl/experimental/Benchmarks/README.md

 **Examples from msolve** (https://gitlab.lip6.fr/eder/msolve-examples).

+The origin of some of these is not clear to me.

 1. f633.
 2. phuoc-1.
 The rationals.
 3. sot-1.
 The rationals.
 4. vor-1.
 The rationals.
 5. KLYZ12, KLYZ13, KLYZ22, KLYZ23.
-The origin of these is not clear.

 **Some examples from HomotopyContinuation.jl** (https://www.juliahomotopycontinuation.org/PolynomialTestSystems.jl/stable/).